AIbrahimQA/new_project/README.md

 # Acknowledgements
 - The rest of the cohorts on the programme
-- QA Consulting team and instructors for providing key skills to complete this project.
+- QA Consulting team and instructors for providing the key skills needed to complete this project.